elixir-localize/mf2_treesitter/README.md

 ```

 The test corpus under `test/corpus/` is the same format used by the tree-sitter CLI.
 Add new tests by appending to the existing `.txt` files (see the format in any of them — `====== name ======` blocks).

-## Known gaps

-* **`reserved-statement` and `reserved-annotation` productions**: the MF2 spec defines these for forward-compat.
-Not yet implemented.
-Rarely seen in practice.
-* **Full Unicode name-start range**: the `name` terminal regex approximates the spec with a practical subset covering BMP letters + common connectors.
-Expand when someone hits it.
-* **Extra productions for CLDR-specific extensions**: not planned.

 ## Licence